volkamerlab/CPrecalibration_manuscript_SI/README.md

 ### Installation

 1. Get your local copy of the `CPrecalibration_manuscript_si` repository by:
-    * Downloading it as a [Zip archive](https://github.com/volkamerlab/cprecalibration_manuscript_si/archive/master.zip) and unzipping it, or
     * Cloning it to your computer using git

     ```